 Short-Wave Infrared Applications

 Short-wave infrared (SWIR) is light in the 900 to 2,500 nanometer range of the EM spectrum.
-It’s invisible to the human eye and can detect and highlight certain features that are difficult or very impossible to distinguish with visible light and visible cameras.
+Not visible to the human eye, SWIR can detect and highlight certain features that are difficult or very impossible to distinguish with visible light and visible cameras.
 Teledyne’s Linea SWIR line scan camera can help with that.
 Applications like food sorting, ensuring fill lines in plastic containers, (like laundry detergent) and detecting microcracks in solar panel inspection can all benefit from imaging in the SWIR.

 Seeing through to the other side